jihyunlab/web-secure-storage/README.md

 Web secure storage encrypts values ​​and stores them in local or session storage.
 When getting stored values, they are decrypts back to their original values.

-Web secure storage provides encryption and decryption with AES(Advanced Encryption Standard) and PBKDF2(Password-Based Key Derivation Function 2).
-Also, because a random iv(Initialization Vector) value is used for encryption, the value cannot be easily guessed.
+Web Secure Storage provides encryption with AES(Advanced Encryption Standard) 256 CBC and Triple-DES 256 CBC.

+Additionally, PBKDF2(Password-Based Key Derivation Function 2) and PKCS#7 are used for encryption.
+Also, since a random iv (Initialization Vector) value is used for encryption, the value cannot be easily inferred.

 ## Requirements